 The typical yearly salary for Media and Communication Equipment Workers is somewhere between $31,760 and $117,300.

 Media and Communication Equipment Workers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

-Below is a list of the median annual salaries for Media and Communication Equipment Workers in different U.S. states.
+How much do Media and Communication Equipment Workers make in different U.S. states?

 |State||Annual Mean Salary|

 Where Media and Communication Equipment Workers Are Employed

 The table below shows the approximate number of Media and Communication Equipment Workers employed by various industries.